whosonfirst/go-whosonfirst-pip-v2/README.md

 * The ability to filter results by placetype or existential flags (is current, is deprecated, etc.)
 * The use of the [go-whosonfirst-geojson-v2](https://github.com/whosonfirst/go-whosonfirst-geojson-v2) package for working with Who's On First documents.
 * The use of the [go-whosonfirst-spr](https://github.com/whosonfirst/go-whosonfirst-spr) package (SPR is an acronym for "standard place response") for handling and generating responses.
+* The use of the [go-whosonfirst-flags](https://github.com/whosonfirst/go-whosonfirst-flags) package for filtering results.

 ## Example